ray2day/ray2day/README.md

 Hello and welcome to my GitHub,

-Thank you for reading!
 Let me introduce myself: I’m Raymond van Hoorn (aka ray2day).

 Since the 80's I am using computers, starting with MSX (mid 80's), DOS PC's (late 80's) and after that (since the 90's) I mainly worked with Apple computers for my graphic profession.

-My profession is graphic designer/desktop publisher, but I am retraining to become a professional programmer.
+My profession is graphic designer/desktop publisher, but I am retraining to become a programmer.
 In December 2022 I graduated post bachelor C# programming at Avans hoge school (HBO).
 I am currently doing a lot of self-study to improve my skills even more.
 At the moment mainly focused on ASP.NET building applications using Blazor web assembly.

 For my graphic skills: I am a specialist using software like Adobe Indesign, Photoshop and Illustrator.
 Also a specialist in the printing industry with and enormous practical experience and knowledge of offset-, silk screen- and digital printing.
 Next to that I have experience in packaging and setting up color management and print production planning systems and workflows.
 My strenght is my technical knowledge and interest.
 I am an expert on the encertified PDF-workflow; creating, editing and pre-flighting of PDF-documents using Adobe Acrobat Professional, Adobe Acrobat Distiller, Enfocus Pitstop and SAP/ready4print.